 Fear Releasing & Building Confidence

-Cost is for two people, includes book and MP3 download.
+Cost is for two people, includes MP3 download and online resources.

 For upcoming course dates, exact times and how to book click here.

 Being calm, quiet and relaxed can optimise the release of hormones which are crucial to the flow of a natural labour and birth - most importantly oxytocin (which promotes the surges of the uterus) and endorphins (our natural pain relief).

 Learning how to breath and relax can help you maintain a 'birthing bubble', producing a state of inner calm, and enabling you to switch off from distractions, noise, light, people, and anxiety - especially useful if you're in a hospital setting.

 Gentle movement can also help the flow of labour, as can simple change of position, and indeed a static position.
 Being able to practice these movements and positions in advance means that you know what to do when the time comes, without having to think about it.

 When it comes to birthing your baby, the most natural position for expelling anything from our body is squatting.
 However, in our culture and with the work most of us do, this is not something that comes naturally to all of us.
 Working on postures which help build the ability to squat more comfortably can help, but we'll also look at alternative positions for birthing your baby.

 The workshop covers the following: